Tear Duct Surgery

 It is very important to properly diagnose which part of the tear drainage system is blocked in order to determine the proper treatment.
-A cannula will be placed in the tear duct, then doctor then will attempt to flush water through the nasolacrimal duct into the nose in order to determine if the nasolacrimal duct is open.
+As part of the exam, a cannula might be placed in the tear duct, then the doctor then will attempt to flush water through the nasolacrimal duct into the nose in order to determine if the nasolacrimal duct is open.

 In some patients excess tearing is caused by several different causes.
 Patients may have a partial blockage of the tear drainage system, poor pumping of tears because of eyelid weakness and excess tear production due to eye irritation, all at the same time.

 When the nasolacrimal duct, the tube which drains tears into the nose, is blocked a surgical procedure is usually required.
 During this procedure, called a DCR (Dacryocystorhinostomy), a hole is created between the tear sac and the inside of the nose.

 When the punctal openings are narrow or scarred, Dr. Perlman will often attempt to widen the opening by dilating them and removing a small wedge of tissue on the posterior surface of the punctal opening "punctoplasty".
 This can be a very simple and effective way to reduce or eliminate tearing in the appropriate candidate.

 When the tubes, called canaliculi, which drain the tears into the lacrimal sac are blocked surgical therapy is more complicated.
 In some cases both a DCR and reconstruction of the canaliculi will be performed.

 Eyelid weakness or malposition may be treated by surgically tightening and repositioning the lids.

 DCR is a same-day procedure.
 It is most commonly done under general anesthesia, but occasionally can be done under local.